if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

+Provides a base that all joint based grab attach mechanics can inherit from.

+**Script Usage:**
-The Base Joint Grab Attach script is an abstract class that all joint grab attach types inherit.
+  > This is an abstract class that is to be inherited to a concrete class that provides joint based grab attach functionality, therefore this script should not be directly used.

-As this is an abstract class, it cannot be applied directly to a game object and performs no logic.

 ### Inspector Parameters